 SWE-bench Verified: The Real-World Coding Test

-SWE-bench Verified measures how well AI models solve actual GitHub issues—the kind of problems developers face every single day.
-The model receives a code repository and issue description, then must generate a working patch.
+SWE-bench Verified measures how well AI models solve actual GitHub issues - the kind of problems developers face every single day.

 Terminal-Bench tests how well AI models can control computers and execute commands autonomously.